sappo/dotfiles/README.md

 ## .vimrc

-This is my vimrc it is completly self managed and automatically installed the plugin manager NeoBundle and all plugins.
-Only prerequsite is that you have `git` installed on your system.
+This is my vimrc it is completely self managed and automatically installed the plugin manager NeoBundle and all plugins.
+Only prerequisite is that you have `git` installed on your system.
+If you like to use autocompletion make sure you're vim has python and lua enabled.
+For Ubuntu install 'vim-nox'.

 If you like later on to update the vim plugins enter `:NeoBundleUpdate`.